Arnix39/alfred/README.md

 ## What is Alfred?
 Alfred is a self balanced two-wheels robot based around a Raspberry Pi.
-It can move autonomously or be remotely controlled.
+It will be able to move autonomously or be remotely controlled.

 ## Aim of the project
 This project's main goal is for me to learn (or consolidate) and apply new skills: